Languages of Singapore: Renewed interest in learning other Chinese varieties

 Since 2000, there has been a renewed interest in other Chinese varieties among Singaporean Chinese.
 In 2002, clan associations such as Hainanese Association of Singapore (Kheng Chiu Hwee Kuan) and Teochew Poit Ip Huay Kuan started classes to teach other Chinese varieties.
 This was in response to an increased desire among Singaporeans to reconnect with their Chinese heritage and culture through learning other Chinese varieties.
 In 2007, a group of 140 students from Paya Lebar Methodist Girls' Primary School learnt Hokkien-Taiwanese and Cantonese as an effort to communicate better with the elderly.
 The elderly themselves taught the students the varieties.
-The programme was organised in the hope of bridging the generational gap that was formed due to the suppression of these dialects in Singapore.
+The programme was organised in the hope of bridging the generational gap that was formed due to the suppression of these varieties in Singapore.

 Likewise, third-year students from Dunman High can now take a module called "Pop Song Culture".
 This module lets them learn about pop culture in different dialect groups through pop songs from the 70s and 80s performed in different varieties.
 Besides this, students can also take an elective on different flavours and food cultures from various dialect groups.

 Although the Singaporean government no longer openly condemns or discourages the use of Chinese varieties, there is little institutional support for these languages to be taught in schools as electives.
 However, the Ministry of Communications and Information has allowed limited use of Chinese varieties via state-owned broadcaster Mediacorp's Channel 8 and Capital 95.8FM.
 A dedicated series of programmes in various Chinese varieties, such as How Are You? and Whatever Will Be, Will Be, have also been produced and made widely available via online platforms to connect with older members of the Singaporean Chinese community.